JulyOT/JulyOT/docs/blog/2022-07-08-nano-framework.md

      [Analogic/Digital converter sample](https://github.com/nanoframework/Samples/blob/main/samples/ADC).

- - Pulse-width Modulation (PWM): [System.Device.Pwm](https://github.com/nanoframework/System.Device.Pwm)and associated document for the [class library](https://docs.nanoframework.net/api/System.Device.Pwm.html)
+ - Pulse-width Modulation (PWM): [System.Device.Pwm](https://github.com/nanoframework/System.Device.Pwm) and associated document for the [class library](https://docs.nanoframework.net/api/System.Device.Pwm.html)

      You can create a PWM channel from a pin number.
 For an ESP32 device, allocate the pin, for an STM32 device ensure the selected pin is PWM enabled.